ExoticObjects/eo-test-handlebars-use-frameworks/README.md

 # eo-test-handlebars-use-frameworks

+> This project is here because it's linked to in this [closed handlebars-objc issue](https://github.com/Bertrand/handlebars-objc/issues/15)

 Hopefully I'm missing something...

 This is a very simple Xcode project that does nothing.
 It only exists in an effort to try to figure out a compiler error.
 It uses this Podfile: